 Ozone develops in the atmosphere from gases that come out of tailpipes, smokestacks and many other sources.
 When these gases come in contact with sunlight, they react and form ozone smog.

-The essential raw ingredients for ozone come from nitrogen oxides (NOx); hydrocarbons, also called volatile organic compounds (VOCs); and carbon monoxide (CO).
+The essential raw ingredients for ozone come from nitrogen oxides (NOx) and hydrocarbons, also called volatile organic compounds (VOCs).
 They are produced primarily when fossil fuels like gasoline, oil or coal are burned or when some chemicals, like solvents, evaporate.
 NOx is emitted from power plants, motor vehicles and other sources of high-heat combustion.
 VOCs are emitted from motor vehicles, chemical plants, refineries, factories, gas stations, paint and other sources.
-CO is also primarily emitted from motor vehicles.1
+CO is also primarily emitted from motor vehicles.2

 If the ingredients are present under the right conditions, they react to form ozone.
 And because the reaction takes place in the atmosphere, the ozone often shows up downwind of the sources of the original gases.
-In addition, winds can carry ozone far from where it began.
+In addition, winds can carry ozone far from where it began, even internationally across borders and even the oceans.

 You may have wondered why "ozone action day" warnings are sometimes followed by recommendations to avoid activities such as mowing your lawn or driving your car.
 Lawn mower exhaust and gasoline vapors are VOCs that could turn into ozone in the heat and sun.